 For more help with behavioral questions, take a look at our guide to behavioral interview questions.
 This article targets Facebook more specifically, but the method and example answer within could apply to any company.

 Tip #10: Do mock interviews

 The most thorough way to prepare yourself for a system design interview is to simulate the conditions with a peer or interviewer.
 A great place to start is to practice with friends or family if you can.
-You can also find peers to practice with on our free peer-to-peer mock interview platform.

 While doing mock interviews, make sure that you write down the feedback you receive after each round.
 Use it to create action items for yourself, to know exactly what you should do to improve.
 Keep documenting the feedback and modifying the action items in your subsequent mock interviews, in order to continuously adapt and perfect your approach.

 Now that you know how to approach your preparation, let's focus on a few tips that you should use during your actual system design interview.